georgebgadelha/PalpiteBox/README.md

 A place where you can make reviews and give suggestions to restaurants with the possibility to obtain a coupon discount as a reward!

-Here you can check the website: palpite-box-george.vercel.app
+Here you can check the website: https://palpite-box-george.vercel.app